gabrielbazan/fast-cookie/README.md

 ## What is this about?

-It can be a starting point to quickly start building your app without having to reinvent the wheel, and therefore focusing on what's important, saving you time while keeping good practices and having a well-organized project.
+It is a starting point to quickly start building your app without having to reinvent the wheel, and therefore focusing on what's important, saving you time while keeping good practices and having a well-organized project.

-You start with an FastAPI API and a relational database, with CORS, [Alembic](https://alembic.sqlalchemy.org/en/latest/) database migrations, unit tests, and a cool way to configure your service.
+You start with an FastAPI API and a relational database, with CORS, [Alembic](https://alembic.sqlalchemy.org/en/latest/) database migrations, unit tests, a cool way to configure your service, and GIT hooks for code-formatting and code-style checking (black, isort, flake8).
 From there, you can scale your project depending on what you need.

 By default, it comes with a [PostgreSQL](https://www.postgresql.org/) database.
 But as it uses [SQLAlchemy](https://www.sqlalchemy.org/), you can use any relational database.
 Just [change the Docker image](/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/%7B%7B%20cookiecutter.project_package_name%20%7D%7D/docker-compose.yml#L12), and